Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 In both cases, there’s a small window between when the services are delivered, the customer is billed, and when payment is received.
 During this time, the income is considered accrued and eventually adjusted in the income statement once revenue has been received.

 Calculating accrued revenue is simple.
-Add up the revenue amounts from all customers who have received services in a particular period but have not yet been billed.
+Add up the amount of revenue from all customers who have received services in a particular period but have not yet been billed.
 This total is your accrued revenue for the period.

 However, when you calculate or log accrued revenue, keep these considerations in mind: